Instruction & Training

 The UO Libraries offers credit courses each year, including 300 level courses and practicums.
 More >>

-Librarians are specialists in one or more subject areas, and can offer support to faculty and GTFs in designing research assignments; integrating information competencies into course objectives; developing web guides, Blackboard tools, and interactive media to support assignments or course content; and other forms of collaboration to support the curriculum.
+Librarians are specialists in one or more subject areas, and can offer support to faculty and GTFs in designing research assignments; integrating information competencies into course objectives; developing web guides, Canvas, and interactive media to support assignments or course content; and other forms of collaboration to support the curriculum.

 Students, faculty and others needing research assistance are welcome to take advantage of our chat, email, phone, and walk-in reference services.
 For more complex or specific research questions, contact the librarian subject specialists.
 More >>

 For those who are more independent learners or who can't get to the Libraries, we offer a number of ways to learn about the Libraries and about information research.
 More >>